robert-oleynik/tf-bindgen/book/src/getting_started/generate.md

-> You can skip this section, if your only plan to use pre-generated providers.
+> You can skip this section, if you only plan to use pre-generated providers.

 # Generate Bindings